crizzy9/.dotfiles/README.md

 <num> gt - numbered tab
 :tabmove - reorder tabs
 Ctrl + z (to exit) , fg (to re-enter) - Exit to Terminal an Return to current buffer

+# noice - command line
+:Lsp + Tab - Use Tab to autocomplete in command line :jumps - view all jumps
+:tags - view all tags
+:e - update file to latest version when updated from elsewhere
+- TODO: add routes to customize views based on different event filters

 # git
 :Git - Open Git Fugitive console